qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 > ## Challenge 1
 >
-> Which of the following datasets are continuous variables
+> Which of the following datasets are continuous variables?
-> * The weight of a dog
+> The weight of a dog
-> * The age of a dog
+> The age of a dog
-> * The breed of a dog
+> The breed of a dog
-> * The colour of a dog
+> The colour of a dog
 > > ## Solution to challenge 1
 > >
 > > 1 and 2 are both continous variables, although age in particular is often